Deadly clashes rage in east Ukraine after peace talks fail

 In eastern Ukraine, the Kiev military reported no let-up in separatist attacks on government positions.

-The rebel advance has succeeded in seizing part of nearby Vuhlehirsk, he said.
-On Sunday, the town was being pounded by near constant shelling, a Reuters witness reported.
+The rebel advance has succeeded in seizing part of nearby Vuhlehirsk from Kiev troops, Polyovy said.
+On Sunday the town was being pounded by near-constant shelling, a Reuters witness reported.

-The Interior Ministry said seven civilians had been killed on Sunday in the shelling of Debaltseve, while the Luhansk regional administration said three civilians had been killed in shelling across the region overnight.
+The Interior Ministry said on Sunday seven civilians had been killed in shelling on Sunday of Debaltseve, while the Luhansk regional administration said three civilians had been killed in shelling across the region overnight.

 Residents are being encouraged to abandon the areas of fiercest fighting, where many have been living in makeshift bomb shelters, waiting for breaks in the bombardment to make quick trips for food and water.